shotxd012/shot-pl/README.md

-# Minecraft Plugin
+# Shot-PL

-A basic Minecraft plugin that demonstrates fundamental plugin development concepts.
+A Minecraft plugin for shot-pl server with basic functionality.

 ## Features